Boords Logo

 Types of shots

-A cinematographer can use various camera angles and types of shots to realize the desired effect in a scene.
+A cinematographer can use a plethora of camera angles and types of shots to meticulously craft the desired visual impact and emotional tone of a scene in motion pictures.

 • sparkle